-Finding a new counselor can be overwhelming and confusing.
+Shopping for counseling services can be overwhelming and confusing.
 So many choices!
 Too many therapist-y words!
-Here are my tips for shopping around.

 **Another note about lingo: I’m using the words therapist and counselor interchangeably to both mean mental health professional.